bekk/bekk-christmas/post/kotlin/inline-your-things-before-you-call-your-things.md

 post_day: 16
 title: Overhead from calling?
 Not with inline!
 ingress: >-
-  On the JVM, calling a function or instantiating a class will always incure an overhead, unless the JVM runtime performs some magic.
+  On the JVM, calling a function or instantiating a class will always incur an overhead, unless the JVM runtime performs some magic.
 At least, that's how it used to be before Kotlin introduced the inline keyword.
 This article will give you a quick introduction to this fantastic keyword, and how it can help you!